SuperflowsAI/enron-sentiment-analysis/README.md

 # Enron Sentiment Analysis

-This code is written by the team at (Superflows)[https://www.superflows.ai/].
+This code is written by the team at [Superflows](https://www.superflows.ai/).
 Check it out if you spend too long in your emails inbox.

 We wrote up a blog of the story and processing.
-You can find it here: https://www.superflows.ai/blog/enron-sentiment
+You can find [the blog here](https://www.superflows.ai/blog/enron-sentiment).

 The Enron dataset is an extensive corpus of over 500,000 internal emails at the company, spanning the period it's collapse.